-Tradition relates that Sparta was founded by its first king Lacedaemon, son of Zeus and Taygete, who named the city after his wife, the daughter of Eurotas around 1000 BCE.
-Some eighty years after the Trojan War, according to the traditional chronology, the Dorian migration from the north took place and eventually led to the rise of classical Sparta - famous as a martial power, foe of the Persian Empire, and eventual conqueror of Athens.
-After conquering many kingdoms and warring many communities Sparta spread to a major empire around 400 BCE.
-This was also the time of fall of Athens which proclaimed Sparta superior in the constant war of the two empires.
-In medieval times, Sparta, the city was destroyed by many invasions and modern day Sparta was rebuilt around 1834.
+Tradition relates that Sparta was founded by its first king, Lacedaemon, son of Zeus and Taygete, who named the city after his wife, the daughter of Eurotas, around 1000 BCE.
+Some eighty years after the Trojan War, according to the traditional chronology, Dorian migration from the north took place and eventually led to the rise of classical Sparta — famous as a martial power, foe of the Persian Empire, and eventual conqueror of Athens.
+After conquering many kingdoms and warring with many communities, Sparta spread to a major empire around 400 BCE.
+This was also the time of Athens' fall, which proclaimed Sparta superior in the constant war of the two empires.
+In medieval times, the city of Sparta was destroyed by many invasions.
+Modern day Sparta, which is known as Sparti in Greece, was rebuilt around 1834.

 Athens and Sparta differed in their ideas of getting along with the rest of the Greek empires.
 Sparta seemed to be content with themselves and provided their army whenever required.
 That is why it considered itself as the protector of the Greek.
 On the other hand, Athens wanted to take control of more and more land in Greece.
 This idea eventually led to war between the Greeks.
 Sparta had a powerful army and Athens knew that they could not beat them but they had the power of a naval unit which Sparta didn’t have.

 What the two communities had in common was that they were both thinkers.
 They worshiped their gods and respected people.
-They loved beauty, music, literature, drama, philosophy, politics, art and some even loved battle and sports.
+They loved beauty, music, literature, drama, philosophy, politics, art, and sports.
+It could be said that some even loved battle itself.

 Where they differed was that while the Spartans had militaristic values, Athenians were democratic.
 The Spartans emphasized only on expanding their power and gaining control over other kingdoms while the Athenians also grew infrastructure wise in ancient times.
 They understood the importance of such growth and concentrated on them besides on military strength.